- Friday, October 12, 2018 CANCELLED DUE TO HURRICANE MICHAEL

 Howard Kessler, M.D.
 (Tallahassee, FL)

-Howard Kessler has lived in Florida for over 25 years.
-He spent his early years in and around the marshlands of Long Island's south shore in New York.
-He holds a BSc degree in chemistry, an MA in Education, and an MD degree.
+Howard Kessler (BSc Chemistry, MA Education, MD) spent his early years in and around the marshlands of Long Island's south shore in New York.
 He practiced orthopedic surgery for 30 years and was Chief of Orthopedics at Sarasota Memorial Hospital.
 Although retired, he still conducts volunteer clinics in Tallahassee for the needy.
-Dr. Kessler is very involved politically at the national, state, and local levels.
-At the national level, he served on the National Association of Counties Environmental, Energy, and Land Use Steering Committee; atthe State level, on The Florida Association of Counties Growth and Environmental Steering Committee and the Health and Human Resources Committee.
-Locally, he served as Vice-Chairman of the Capital Region Planning Transportation Agency, Commissioner in Wakulla County for 8 years, and Chairman of the Board of the Wilderness Coast Public Libraries.
+Dr. Kessler is very involved politically at the national, state, and local levels, serving on the National Association of Counties Environmental, Energy, and Land Use Steering Committee; on The Florida Association of Counties Growth and Environmental Steering Committee and the Health and Human Resources Committee.
+Locally, he served as Vice-Chair of the Capital Region Planning Transportation Agency, Wakulla County Commissioner for 8 years, and Chair of the Board of the Wilderness Coast Public Libraries.
 He and his wife, Anne Van Meter, are avid defenders of the environment and have interests in running, biking, boating, fishing, woodworking, and gardening.
 He is a member of the Patrons Board of the School of Theater at FSU.

 Edward A. Kotz, Jr., DDS (Tallahassee, FL)